Foothills Community Care

-Since 2002 we have been hosting the Ferntree Gully Christmas Day Lunch on December 25.
+Since 2002 we have been hosting the Ferntree Gully Christmas Day Lunch on December 25th.
 The day is open to anyone in our local community, particularly to those who would normally be spending the day alone.
-Doors open at 11:45am for light refreshments, with the main Christmas meal being served at 12:30pm.

-The main meal includes all the usual Christmas goodies: roast lamb and pork, chicken, ham, roast potatoes, vegetables and salads.
-Plus we serve Christmas puddings, fruit salad and other treats.
-There is plenty of entertainment on the day, including live music and carols, face painting, kids activities, a Christmas photo booth, a nativity play and of course a visit from our very own Christmas angel with gifts for all.
+Each session will feature our traditional Christmas day fare, including a main meal with all the usual Christmas goodies.
+There will be plenty of entertainment on the day, including face painting, kids activities, a Christmas photo booth, a nativity play and of course a visit from our very own Christmas angel with gifts for all.

 Partner with us this Christmas by donating to our Christmas Day Lunch